Bobris/BTDB/Doc/Relations.md

 ### List

+    IOrderedDictionaryEnumerator<uint, Person> ListById(AdvancedEnumeratorParam<uint> param);
     IEnumerator<Person> ListById(AdvancedEnumeratorParam<uint> param);
+    IEnumerable<Person> ListById();

 List by ascending/descending order and specified range.
 Apart fields are taken into account for listing by primary key.
 Parts of primary key may be used for listing.
-In example below you can list all rooms or just rooms for specified company by two `ListById` method.
-(Both `IOrderedDictionaryEnumerator` and `IEnumerator` can be used as return values.)
+In example below you can list all rooms or just rooms for specified company by two `ListById` method. (`IOrderedDictionaryEnumerator`, `IEnumerator`, `IEnumerable` can be used as return values if used without AdvancedEnumeratorParam only `IEnumerator` or `IEnumerable` could be used and it is ascending order only.)

     public class Room
     {